 I have a confession to make.

-am eating, I’m thinking, “I have to figure out a way to make a lighter
+Still…in my head, as I am eating, I’m thinking, “I have to figure out a way to make a lighter version of this!”

 - Olive oil non-stick cooking spray

 - 1 large tomato, cored and diced (or a can of diced tomatoes)

 - 2 c. whatever additional veggies you’d like, cut into small pieces (the

 original seemed to have green peppers and carrots.
 I just used yellow squash.)